FanStory.com - The Stolen Bikesby papa55mike

 "Thank you, sir.
 I won't be long."

 There's a fifteen-foot gap between the ice house and the store, and it goes back quite a distance.
 We used to hide back there and play when we were younger.
 The weeds had grown tall with the early heat, but now they're stomped down.
-Sometimes, the old wine-os would sleep back there instead in the field behind the store.
+Sometimes, the wine-os would sleep back there instead of the field behind the store.

 "What's your name, friend?"